mre/andygrunwald.github.io-1/content/post/i-cant-wash-my-clothes-without-open-source.md

 +++
 draft = false

-title = "I can't wash my cloth without Open Source" description = "On my newly bought washing machine, a sheet of paper about the used open source projects was attached.
+title = "I can't wash my clothes without Open Source" description = "On my newly bought washing machine, a sheet of paper about the used open source projects was attached.
 In this article we check what it is all about." images = [] keywords = [